 Due to these traits, MCG has a unique playstyle – you want to spin up the MCG, and fire without stopping until there are no more targets.
-It also benefits hugely from pre-firing – starting to fire as you round the corner, before you actually see the enemy.
+It also benefits hugely from pre-firing – starting to fire before you actually see the enemy.

 - Inflicting friendly fire is a big issue for the MCG, because you will be firing non-stop, and often unintentionally hit allies trying to run past your stream of bullets.

 - MCG is often critiqued for being worse than default LMG, the CARV, which has similar effective DPS and magazine capacity, but much better accuracy, and can kill even faster with headshots.

 - Another problem with MCG is that enemies just won’t let you stand in front of them and kill them one by one.
 Picking your engagements when enemies can’t return fire, using cover and overshields are very important.

 MCG has access to these rail attachments:

 Ballistic Rapid Refire Toggle (BRRT) – an exclusive attachment, available only to the MCG.
 It reduces the RoF wind up time from 1 second to 0.5, and bumps up maximum rate of fire to 845, making it a highest DPS Heavy Assault primary weapon.

 It reduces your disadvantage, when you suddenly bump into the enemy around the corner, and increase to the maximum fire rate improves already high DPS, ensuring that during MCG uptime you unleash maximum amount of DPS.

 Recommended attachment, due to versatility.